hereticsas/t3s/README.md

 Despite our best efforts, it is complex to make an API adapted to any type of TensorFlow model.
 Datatypes processing, in particular, could probably be improved.
 For now, inputs are converted based on their Python variable type but there is no check to insure they match the types request by your model.

 ### Development History

-v1.0: initial version â€“ Spring 2018
+- v1.0: initial version – Spring 2018

-v1.1: multiple changes â€“ June 2018:
+- v1.1: multiple changes – June 2018:

     - added configuration and project setup files

     - standardized data types

     - added in-app Python features extraction

     - wrote the first version of the documentation

 ### A step-by-step setup with the 'Wide and Deep' model